Shuunen/stack/README.md

 ## Todos

 - [ ] add tests to this repo
-- [ ] use chokidar in the dev task
+- [ ] update to latest xo when [vscode-linter-xo issue will be resolved](https://github.com/SamVerschueren/vscode-linter-xo/issues/91)

 ## Thanks